-Low-level concerns about a member of staff should be reported to the Designated Safeguarding Lead (DSL) or Deputy Safeguarding Lead (DDSL).
-Where a low-level concern is raised about the DSL/DDSL, it should be shared with the headteacher or principal, and where the DSL or DDSL is the headteacher or principal, it should be shared with the chair of governors.
+Low-level concerns about a member of staff should be reported to the designated safeguarding lead (or deputy).
+Where a low-level concern is raised about the designated safeguarding lead, it should be shared with the headteacher or principal.
 If someone is unclear who they should share their concern with, they should share it with the United Learning Safeguarding Lead, who is part of the Central Office Team.
 Staff do not need to be able to determine in each case whether their concern is a low-level concern, or if it is in fact serious enough to consider a referral to the LADO or meets the threshold of an allegation.
-Once staff share what they believe to be a low-level concern, that determination should be made by the DSL or DDSL and/or headteacher or principal.
+The DSL should inform the headteacher of all the low-level concerns and in a timely fashion according to the nature of each particular low-level concerns.
+The headteacher/principal should be the ultimate decision maker in respect of all low-level concerns, although it is recognised that depending on the nature of some low-level concerns and/or the role of the DSL in some schools/colleges, the headteacher may wish to consult with the DSL and take a more collaborative decision-making approach.

-Where a low-level concern relates to a person employed by a supply agency or a contractor to work in a school, that concern should be shared with the DSL or DDSL and/or headteacher, and recorded and their employer notified about the concern, so that any potential patterns of inappropriate behaviour can be identified.
+Where a low-level concern relates to a person employed by a supply agency or a contractor to work in a school or college, that concern should be shared with the designated safeguarding lead (or deputy), and/or headteacher, and recorded in accordance with the school's low-level concern/staff code of conduct policy, and their employer notified about the concern, so that any potential patterns of inappropriate behaviour can be identified.

-If the staff member sharing the concern does not wished to be named the school will respect this person's wishes as far as possible.
+If the staff member sharing the concern does not wish to be named the school will respect this person's wishes as far as possible.
 However, there may be circumstances where the staff member will need to be named (for example where it is necessary in order to carry out a fair disciplinary investigation) and, for this reason, anonymity can never be promised to members of staff who share low-level concerns.